alliancecan/RSCAN/README.md

    Subscribe to our mailing list to stay informed about community updates, events, and opportunities:
    [**Join the Mailing List**](https://rscan.topicbox.com)

-For general inquiries about research software at the Alliance, please contact us at **rs-lr@alliancecan.ca**.
+For general inquiries about research software at the Digital Research Alliance of Canada, please contact us at **rs-lr@alliancecan.ca**.

 ## Get Involved